-Private domestic workers, ie home help, nannies, attendant caregivers, gardeners and domestic odd-jobbers.

-2. Embassy staff, New Zealand based representatives of overseas companies and United States Antarctic Program workers.
+- Private domestic workers, that is, home help, nannies, attendant caregivers, gardeners and domestic odd-jobbers. - Embassy staff, New Zealand-based employee of an overseas employer and United States Antarctic Program workers.

 Private domestic workers

 - can only opt in to KiwiSaver by contracting directly with a KiwiSaver scheme provider (if you meet the eligibility rules) - can't opt out of KiwiSaver contact your scheme provider to negotiate a break in contributions - can deduct KiwiSaver contributions from your salary or wages - can choose to make compulsory employer contributions. - must include KiwiSaver amounts on the IR348 along with their PAYE.